Tax interest and tax penalties: what is the difference and how do you avoid these extra costs?

 • Your tax return was incorrect or incomplete.

-The default penalty for not filing an income tax return (on time) is an administrative fine of €385.
+Depending on the situation, the Dutch Tax and Customs Administration can impose an omission penalty (verzuimboete) and/or an infraction penalty (vergrijpboete).
+The default omission penalty for not filing an income tax return (on time) is €385.
 This fine can increase if you continue to fail filing your tax returns.
-The default penalty for not paying your income tax return (on time) is calculated using the amount due, and can amount to €5,514.
+The omission penalty for not paying your assessment (on time) is calculated using the amount due and can amount up to €6,709.
 In the event of an incorrect or incomplete tax return, the Dutch Tax and Customs Administration will investigate whether this was done with intent.
-An additional penalty may be imposed if this turns out to be the case.
+An infraction penalty may be imposed if this turns out to be the case.

-In addition to interest on tax, there’s also the tax on late payment.
+In addition to interest on tax, there’s also the tax on late payment (invorderingsrente).
 Like the tax penalty, this will be imposed if you don’t pay your assessment on time, even if you’ve been granted a deferment of payment.
 In both cases, you may also be faced with collection costs or costs for a warrant of execution.

 All in all, it’s possible to have multiple penalties or interest fees added to one assessment.
 In order to prevent this, it’s important to make sure that your returns are both submitted and paid on time.
-If, for whatever reason, this is not possible, please do not let the letters from the Dutch Tax and Customs Administration pile up, but report to your tax agent or accountant on time!
+If, for whatever reason, this is not possible, please do not let the letters from the Dutch Tax and Customs Administration pile up, but report to your tax agent or bookkeeper on time!

 Want to know more?